Polaris (2022 film)

 Polaris is a 2022 Canadian action film directed by Kirsten Carthew.
-The film stars Viva Lee as Sumi, a young girl who is trying to reunite with her mother after being kidnapped by marauders, and is lost in a frozen wasteland where her only guide is a polar bear.
+The film stars Viva Lee as Sumi, a young girl in a frozen, post-apocalyptic 2144.
+With the aid of a strange companion, she survives blood-thirsty marauders to prevail.

 The film is thematically related to, but not a direct expansion of, Carthew's 2015 short film Fish Out of Water.